|

 including pink farewell-to-spring, yellow California buttercups, suncups,

 A sign encourages you to stay on the trail.
-At 3.12 miles, turn right
+At 2.9 miles (junction 6), turn right

 to the ground.
 As I hiked downhill here in July 2001, an emergency vehicle,